Learn how to draw elf shoes like these and you will be guaranteed a drawing that fills the paper. It’s also good symmetrical drawing practice.

 If younger students want to try this (say grade 2 and below) my solution is to include a shoe template (page 2 of the download) so teachers can turn this into a tracing and flipping project.
 It still illustrates the idea of symmetry and lets

-*The above product links are referrals.
-If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.
+Note: This post contains affiliate links.
+If you click and take action, I will be compensated a small amount at no expense to you.

 Time needed: 1 hour.

-How to Draw Elf Legs
+How to Draw Elf Shoes in 9 easy steps

-- Start shoes with two V shapes.
+- Start the shoes with two large V shapes.

 - Draw the symmetrical heels.

-- Add show tops and bottoms.
+- Add the matching shoe tops and bottoms.

-- Finish with ball or bell shape.
+- Finish with a ball or bell shape.

-- Draw bottom of elf shirt.
+- Draw the bottom of the elf shirt.

-- Add leg stripes and snow line.
+- Add leg stripes and a snow line in the background.

-- Add extra color to make shadows.
+- Add extra marker color to the sides to make shadows.